St Johnstone F.C.: The Golden Age: Tommy Wright, Callum Davidson and Cup glory

+On 14 May 2025, the club were relegated from the Scottish Premiership for the first time since 2002 after a 2–1 loss to Heart of Midlothian, coupled with Ross County's 1–1 draw with Dundee.

 Local rivals

 St Johnstone share a Tayside rivalry with both Dundee and Dundee United.
 It was against the former on New Year's Day 1997 that they recorded their biggest league win in recent memory, 7–2.